- Types of Eczema

 intertriginous areas, areas of skin atrophy) (applies only to Part B subjects)

-– Receipt of any approved biologic agent (eg, dupilumab) within 4 months prior to
+– Receipt of any approved biologic agent (eg, dupilumab) within 4 months or 5

 – Have used immunosuppressive/immunomodulating drugs (eg, systemic corticosteroids,